MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

 - You can't rename or change the description of the Priority account tag, so the **Define tag** page isn't available for the Priority account tag.
 - The **Define tag** page is available for custom tags, but you can't rename the tag; you can only change the description.

-## Remove user tags the Microsoft Defender portal
+## Use the Microsoft Defender portal to remove user tags

 You can't remove the built-in Priority account tag.